Go Back

 Post-Release Activities

-- Performance analysis: Measuring impact on key metrics
+Performance analysis measures impact on key metrics.

 Types of Release Habits